SkySecureX/SkyPrint-inventathon/README.md

 # SkyPrint
- Saves printing costs and energy by preventing unnecessary content from being printed.
+SkyPrint is a cross-platform desktop application that saves paper by preventing unnecessary content from being printed.
+It has a user-friendly Graphics User Interface that uses browser automation to remove the unnecessary content.

-## Plans for this project
-* Ability to save paper and ink when printing

-* Remove images from online articles
+# Why SkyPrint?
+When we want to print out an article/document, we immediately press Ctrl + P or Command + P and press enter without even thinking about it.
+This sub-conscious act results in waste of paper and ink from unnecessary white spaces, images, captions, advertisements, irrelevant text to be printed.
+This fast-paced society disintegrates our ability to be eco-conscious about printing.

+# Features
-* Remove advertisements
+* Removes Images

-* Remove pages with just a url
+* Removes Image captions
+* Removes Advertisements: Images
+* Removes irrelevant text

+## Features that are still in development
 * remove single line words: smart filtering
 * Grammar Checker to avoid printing again [only if user wants it --check box]

-* Use selenium to access different websites and use their functionality.

 * reduce font size option
 * PDF preview

-* Print the PDF: Apache PDFBox
+* Print the PDF

-* merge PDF to be able to print front and back: Apache PDFBox Feature!
+* merge PDF to be able to print front and back

-* remove text with HYPERLINKS!!: takes away text advertisements

-* removes captions under images
+## Requirements
+* IntelliJ 2018 Community Edition
+* Gradle v4.7

+## License
+This project is available under the MIT license.
+See the LICENSE file for more info.